fac18/chefup_app/README.md

 ### Things we've learnt

+DESIGN
+Rapid prototyping
+User research
+User testing, using Figma to build a prototype

+INFRASTRUCTURE
-- wesbos esLint is not so easy to set up with create-react-app
+Wesbos esLint is not so easy to set up with create-react-app

+DEBUGGING
-- a getRequest from AirTable reads empty rows as null and receives undefined when making a getRequest
-- .includes() is cAsE sEnsItiVe
+A getRequest from AirTable reads empty rows as null and receives undefined when making a getRequest .includes() is cAsE sEnsItiVe
+Sending of states

+REACT
+React Router
+React Render
+React useReducer
+Styled components

+TESTING
+Testing with React Router
+snapshots
+jest
+Travis CI

+AGILE
-- tricky to work remotely - duplication of work occurs
+Tricky to work remotely - duplication of work occurs Communication is key
+Velocity can be hard to get right

 ---